ppetrovtv/pine_script_docs/source/Expressions_declarations_and_statements.rst

 .. note:: Since the sequence of Fibonacci numbers grows rather fast, the variable ``fib`` very quickly overflows.
-As such, the user should apply the given indicator on the monthly 'M' or yearly 'Y' resolution, otherwise the value 'n/a' will be on the chart instead of the Fibonacci numbers.
+As such, the user should apply the given indicator on the monthly "M" or yearly "Y" resolution, otherwise the value "n/a" will be on the chart instead of the Fibonacci numbers.

 .. _preventing_na_values_functions_na_and_nz: